KevinKra/BYOB/NOTES.md

 - Don't have structured mechanisms for linking data between tables.
 - `MongoDB` is an example of a non-relational SQL-less database.

+#### What is a non-relational database suitable for?

+- A project with rapid growth would be more suitable for a non-relational database simply due to the flexibility of the design.

 ### Relational Databases

 - Store data in tables with rows and columns.